Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

 In simpler terms, the base implementation of the Platform (represented by the  `TokenWalletPlatform`  contract in the TIP-3 standard) initializes the  `TokenWalletUpgradeable` contract.

+## Why Do We Need the Platform Contract?

+Why do we need a platform contract when we can simply deploy a token wallet directly?

+The platform contract features immutable and unmodifiable code, providing a stable foundation for deploying token wallets.
+This ensures that wallets can always recognize each other.
+Conversely, when token wallets are upgraded, the expected address is derived from the same code.
+This provides stability to the token wallet addresses, allowing them to consistently recognize each other.

 #### workflow

 In the following section, we will provide an explanation of how the  `TokenWalletUpgradeable`  contract is initiated by the  `TokenWalletPlatform`  contract.